RenePisani62/recon-automation-lite/README.md

 # Recon Automation Pipeline (Lite)

+## Legal & Ethical Use

+This project is intended for use within authorised bug bounty and security testing programs only.

+All testing is conducted against assets explicitly in scope via platforms such as HackerOne.

+The author is verified under the Cyber Access program and follows responsible disclosure practices.
 ## Architecture
 Input domains --> chunking/batching --> Subfinder --> httpx/naabu --> nuclei/ffuf --> output for assessment